thingsboard/thingsboard.github.io/docs/user-guide/install/pe/upgrade-instructions.md

 * Make a backup of previous ThingsBoard PE configuration located in \<ThingsBoard install dir\>\conf (for ex.
 C:\thingsboard\conf).
 * Run installation package **thingsboard-windows-setup-2.5pe.exe**.
 * Compare your old ThingsBoard configuration files (from the backup you made in the first step) with new ones.
-* Please note that upgrading ThingsBoard from 2.4.3 to 2.5 version in case of using PostgreSQL database require to upgrade the PostgreSQL service to 11.x version.
+* Please note that upgrading ThingsBoard PE from 2.4.3 to 2.5 version in case of using PostgreSQL database require to upgrade the PostgreSQL service to 11.x version.
 * Please make sure that you set **database.entities.type** and **database.ts.type** parameters values (in the file **\<ThingsBoard install dir\>\conf\thingsboard.yml**) to "cassandra" instead of "sql" in order to upgrade your cassandra database:

 ```